soulfresh/ffgl-playground/README.md

 See: https://github.com/resolume/ffgl/wiki/4.-Convenience-tips

 ## Dependency Management
-Dependencies (ie. the FFGL SDK) are installed in the project as submodules.
+Dependencies (ex. the FFGL SDK) are installed in the project as submodules.
 You can add additional dependencies however you want but here are some directions on how I use submodules to manage the dependencies.